solaluset/i18nice/README.md

 ## Functionalities
 ### Placeholder

 You can of course use placeholders in your translations.
-With the default configuration, the placeholders are used by inserting `%{placeholder_name}` in the ntranslation string.
+With the default configuration, the placeholders are used by inserting `%{placeholder_name}` in the translation string.
 Here is a sample usage.

     i18n.add_translation('hi', 'Hello %{name} !')
     i18n.t('hi', name='Bob') # Hello Bob !

 ### Pluralization

 Pluralization is based on Rail i18n module.
 By passing a `count` variable to your translation, it will be pluralized.
-The translation value should be a dictionnary with at least the keys `one` and `many`.
+The translation value should be a dictionary with at least the keys `one` and `many`.
 You can add a `zero` or `few` key when needed, if it is not present `many` will be used instead.
 Here is a sample usage.

     i18n.add_translation('mail_number', {
         'zero': 'You do not have any mail.',